 A compact treadmill is just as its name suggests – a treadmill that is space-saving!
-They’re usually more lightweight than regular ones, and can often be transported fairly easily.
+They’re usually more lightweight than regular treadmills, and can often be transported fairly easily.

 Compact treadmills are ideal for a single person to move around and use on their own.
-They’re also perfect for apartments with not much space, as their small size won’t take up half the living space.
+They’re also perfect for apartments with not much space, as their small size won’t take up half your living room.

-What Feature is Useful in a Compact Treadmill?
+What Features Are Useful in a Compact Treadmill?

 Due to their compact nature, these treadmills may not have quite as many features as full-sized ones.
-But some things you would benefit from are:
+But some things you’ll benefit from are:

 If you like to freestyle on the treadmill, then you may prefer to set your own speed and incline and adjust them as you go.

-But it’s really nice to have the option to just choose a program, hit start, and run without having to change anything as you go.
+But it’s really nice to have the option to just choose a program, hit start, and run without having to change anything during your workout.

-A variety of programs is great as you can choose something chilled out, or a more intense HIIT workout if you’re feeling like a challenge.
+A variety of programs is great, as you can choose something chilled out, or a more intense HIIT workout if you’re feeling up for a challenge.

 If you’ve only ever run on a flat surface, you’re missing out!
-Running on an incline targets muscles differently than just jogging on a flat surface.
-It also gives a little more of a cardio workout, as you’ll have to push harder to run up the hill.
+Running on an incline targets muscles differently than just jogging on the flats.
+It gives your cardio a kick, as you’ll have to push harder to run up the hill.